 - intend not to export any of their wine.

+This also requires an application to be made to MPI.
 You can find out more about this “very small winemaker” exemption here, along with the exemption for those who only affix labels.